lmigueldf/doc/api/animate.md

 The goal of this class is to facilitate high performance view animation with minimal garbage collection.

-There are two ways to define particle data objects:

-* Cartesian Physics
-* Polar Physics

-All deltas are in units per second.
 Set up a particle engine like this:

 ~~~
 import ui.ParticleEngine as ParticleEngine;